dillonpan/star_wars_survey/README.md

 dtype: float64

 Now that we have the average ratings, let's create a plot to visualize it:
-Note: The following was run on Jupyter Notebook, which has a "maigc command" (%matplotlib inline) that will print the graphs in order of creation.
+Note: The following was run on Jupyter Notebook, which has a "magic command" (%matplotlib inline) that will print the graphs in order of creation.
 If not using Jupyter Notebook, you will use the "matplotlib.pyplot.show()" function under the matplotlib package at the end.
-This will print out all of the created graphs at once.
+This will print out all the created graphs at once.

 ```python
 % matplotlib inline # Magic command used only in Juniper Notebook.
 Delete this line otherwise or it will cause an error